 4. Create Mockups and Wireframes

-While Assembly can’t create visual designs, it can help describe and plan them:
+While Factory can’t create visual designs, it can help describe and plan them:

 5. Prioritize Features

-Use Assembly to help prioritize features and requirements:
+Use Factory to help prioritize features and requirements:

 1